arendjr/PlainText/README.md

 <a id="compiling"></a>
 ### Compiling ###

-If you're using Linux or Mac OS X, run the following commands from the project
+If you're using Linux or OS X, run the following commands from the project
 directory:

     $ qmake PlainText.pro